-Four departments within the University of Houston System are deploying ACPV activities:
+Four departments within the University of Houston System deployed ACPV activities:

-- The Department of Earth & Atmospheric Sciences (UH)
+- The Department of Earth & Atmospheric Sciences (EAS, at UH)

-- The Department of Petroleum Engineering at the University of Houston (UH)
+- The Department of Petroleum Engineering at the University of Houston (PE, at UH)

 - The Department of Computer Science and Engineering Technology at the University of Houston Downtown (UHD)